-The preschoolers and I have had an amazing amount of fun with science and art recently.
+The preschoolers and I have had an amazing amount of fun with science and spring art recently.
 It was one of those activities that I thought they’d enjoy, but I couldn’t have predicted their level of interest!!
 In addition to the enjoyment factor, we learned a lot about science, math, and art concepts along the way.

 Are you following Fun-A-Day’s Flower & Plants Theme Pinterest board?

-explore science and art with coffee filter flowers
+Materials needed for spring art with coffee filter flowers

 Affiliate links included in this post